 The medical component is for clients who require medical monitoring, therapy services at a maintenance level, and moderate to maximum assistance with activities of daily living.

-The dementia component is designed to meet the needs of clients suffering from some degree of memory loss, confusion, and disorientation or defective judgment, who need a supervised, structured, and caring environment that compensates for cognitive, physical, and social deficits.
-The goal of this component is to promote maximum cognitive physical and psychological functioning in an effort to maintain dignity, self-respect, and independence.
+The dementia component of the program is designed to meet the needs of participants suffering from some degree of memory loss, confusion, and disorientation or impaired judgment, who need a supervised, structured, and caring environment that compensates for cognitive, physical, and social deficits.
+The goal of this component is to promote maximum cognitive physical and psychological functioning in an effort to assists participants to maintain dignity, self-respect, and independence.

 News & Events

 10 Annual Women and Heart Disease Seminar and Luncheon